handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 ## Basic multi-sheet example

-It is possible to use the plugin in a single-sheet mode or with multiple Handsontable instances with cross-sheet references.
+You can use formulas in a single-sheet mode or with multiple Handsontable instances with cross-sheet references.

 Double click on a cell to open the editor and preview the formula.